rodeoflagellum/rodeoflagellum.github.io/_drafts/2022-06-10-for-persuasion-tournament.md

 #### Stage 1

+__Naive Attitude__: In general, I would place the chance of an 80m death or greater pandemic by 2030 as <1%, by 2050 as maybe 3-5%, and by 2100 as maybe 7-13%.

+__Naive Attitude, Bets and Fermi Estimates__: I would bet $10000 USD that a pandemic of this nature doesn't occur before 2030.
+I would bet $2500 that such a pandemic doesn't occur before 2050.
+I would bet $400 that such a pandemic doesn't occur before 2100.

+Make detailed bets.

+Final response:

+For 2030, my sense is that the odds are somewhere between 1:850 and 1:15000.
+The approx. geometric average of this is 1:(8.5+1.5)/2 x 10^(2+4)/2 = 1:5000 = 1/5001 = 0.0002 = ~0.02%.
+Going off of n = 8.5 trials with ~0.02% the constant annual probability would be p = ~0.0002, since 0.0002 = 1 - (1 - p)^{8.5}.
+Thus, for n = 28.5, p = 0.00568, and for n = 78.5, p = 0.01557.
+Without extrapolating, I would say that the odds of such a pandemic occurring before 2050 is 1:250 to 1:8000, and the odds for this occurring before 2100 are somewhere between 1:75 and 1:3000.
+The approximate geometric means of these values, respectively, are 3((2.5+8)/2)x10^{floor((2+3)/2)}= 1:1575 = 1/(1576) = 0.0006 = 0.06% for "by 2050".
+For "by 2100", we have ((7.5+3)/2)x10^{2} = 1:525 = 1/526 = 0.0019.
+See these numbers, I'm inclined to believe that these estimates don't align with my attiudes.

 __Considerations__: As of (06/26/2022), there are around 7,956,600,000 billion people alive today[^world_o_meter1] - 1% of this is almost 80m people, so the temporally normalized perceived severity of this pandemic could "in 2022, a pandemic severe enough that 80m people die in the next 5 years".
-For context, as of (06/26/2022), there have been ~6.351b deaths[^deaths] from SARS-CoV-2[^world_o_meter2], which might have leaked from a laboratory[^leak], possibly following genetic modifications.
-There are ~8.5 years (~1.7 five year periods) until the end of 2030, ~28.5 years (~5.7 five year periods) until the end of 2050, and ~78.5 years (~15.7 five year periods) until the end of 2100.
+For context, as of (06/26/2022), there have been ~6.351m deaths[^deaths] from SARS-CoV-2[^world_o_meter2], which might have leaked from a laboratory[^leak], possibly following genetic modification.
+There are ~8.5 years until the end of 2030, ~28.5 years until the end of 2050, and ~78.5 years until the end of 2100.

 [^leak]: https://en.wikipedia.org/wiki/COVID-19_lab_leak_theory "https://en.wikipedia.org/wiki/COVID-19_lab_leak_theory"